-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Х seeking applicants?
+Yes No Does your institution make use of SAT, ACT, or SAT Subject Test C8A scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2007.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009.
+C8A

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

 C8A SAT or ACT Х

 C8A ACT only

-SAT only

-C8A SAT and SAT Subject Tests
+C8A SAT only

-C8A SAT and SAT Subject Tests or
+C8A SAT only SAT and SAT Subject Tests or ACT

-ACT

-SAT Subject Tests only Х
+C8A SAT Subject Tests only Х

-C8B C8B If your institution will make use of for Fall 2008 , please indicate whi used in the admissions process): ACT with Writing Component req ACT with Writing component reco ACT with or without Writing comp ch ONE of the follo uired ommended
+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants

+- C8B for Fall 2009, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): - C8B ACT with Writing Component required - C8B ACT with Writing component recommended - C8B ACT with or without Writing component accepted

-C8C C8C Please indicate how your institut For admission For placement For advising ion will use the SA T or ACT writing c omponent; check a all that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+- C8C For admission

+- C8C For placement

+- C8C For advising

-C8C In place of an application essay
+- C8C In place of an application essay

-C8C As a validity check on the
+- C8C As a validity check on the application essay

-application essay

-C8C No college policy as of now Х
+- C8C No college policy as of now

-Not using essay component
+- $\textbf{C8C} \ \text{Not using essay component}$

-In addition, does your institution use applicants' tes Yes st scores for acade No X emic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

+C8D Yes No

+Х

+, ,
-Latest date by which SAT or ACT term admission 12/31

-C8E Latest date by which SAT Subjec fall-term admission t Test scores mus t be received for 12/31
+C8E La test date by which SAT or ACT scores must be received for fall- 12/31 C8E La test date by which SAT Subject Test scores must be received for 12/31 fa I-term admission 12/51